Typically crown molding will cost between $200 and $600 dollars to install per room. Many factors play into the average cost, such as:

-- The type of crown moulding you use
+- The type of crown molding you use

-- If you want the moulding stained or painted
+- If you want the molding stained or painted

-Installing crown moulding to a space provides a polished look and even adds value to your home, so you'll want to have an idea at least of how much you can expect to spend.
-We'll break down prices for professional installation, cheaper and expensive crown moulding as well as the cost of doing it yourself.
-With those averages, you can get a better idea of what crown moulding works best for your budget and home.
+Installing crown molding to a space provides a polished look and even adds value to your home, so you'll want to have an idea at least of how much you can expect to spend.
+We'll break down prices for professional installation, cheaper and expensive crown molding as well as the cost of doing it yourself.
+With those averages, you can get a better idea of what crown molding works best for your budget and home.

 You must cover labor costs when hiring a contractor or carpenter.
-The price of professionally-installed crown moulding is more than DIY projects, even if you do choose cheaper materials.
+The price of professionally-installed crown molding is more than DIY projects, even if you do choose cheaper materials.
 On average, one room could cost between $200 and $600.
-If you'd like every room in your house to have crown moulding, you may pay up to $4,000.
-Those numbers do not factor in the cost of the crown moulding itself, either, so you can expect to pay even more on top of labor costs.
+If you'd like every room in your house to have crown molding, you may pay up to $4,000.
+Those numbers do not factor in the cost of the crown molding itself, either, so you can expect to pay even more on top of labor costs.
 So what goes into such a high price for installation?

 Expect to pay for labor costs between $2 and $6 per linear foot depending on factors such as:

 - Equipment delivery and transportation

 Your ZIP code has one of the most significant impacts on cost for professional installation of crown molding.
 It's not surprising that if you live in an area where prices tend to be higher — distinctly metropolitan areas — you will pay more for crown molding installation.
 In San Francisco, the average cost for crown molding installation is around $2,000, and in New York City, you can expect to pay an average of about $1,500.
 The national average is closer to $1,000, so be sure to consider your location before choosing to hire professionals.

 The complexity of the project also adds to how much you will pay for installation and involves several factors: